-Greywater is described as gently used waste water that comes from sources such as the bathroom, kitchen and laundry.
+Greywater is described as gently used wastewater that comes from sources such as the bathroom, kitchen and laundry.
 It is relatively clean and cannot be compared with the water from toilets (blackwater).
 Generally, any water that is drained from the house other than toilet water can be described as greywater.
-It may also contain traced of food, grease, hair, dirt or particular household cleaning products.
+It may also contain traces of food, grease, hair, dirt or particular household cleaning products.

 Different Ways to Collect Greywater